“It took me quite a long time to develop a voice, and now that I have it, I am not going to be silent.” - Madeleine Albright

 And then there are stories of pure inspiration.

-This is Alicia, or Allie as she's better known.
+This is Alicia, or "Alley" as she's better known.

-Recently I told a bit of Allie's story.
-This 6' 4" gentle giant had a "hard life" - one of poverty and limited opportunities.
-Once on a bus ride, she confided, "I was so poor that my sister and I had to choose each week how many days we could go to school.
-Some days I would go for three days, she for two.
-And the following week we would interchange".
+"I was so poor that each week my sister and I had to choose how many days we could go to school.
+Some days I would go for three days, she would go for two.
+The following week we would interchange".

-Allie has survived her difficult childhood and gone on to start a face and body painting business and is a gifted balloon artist and jeweler
+Allie has survived her difficult childhood and gone on to start a face and body painting business and is a gifted balloon artist and artisan.